 If you are able to pay it back quickly, you could even use the card for larger purchases instead of a short term loan.

-You can take out a business credit card whether you are a sole trader or help run the finances of a larger company.
+You can usually take out a business credit card whether you are a sole trader or help run the finances of a larger company.

 There is usually a minimum amount your business will need to earn to qualify, and some cards only accept certain types of company.